 In addition to serving as Lead Preparator for the office, Tom Pazderka is an interdisciplinary artist, painter, sculptor and writer.
 He emigrated to the United States at the age of 12, shortly after the collapse of the Eastern Bloc.
 Early experiences of double identity and cultural confusion figure heavily in his work and show up as representations of the multiple points of view through which his work can be read.
 He describes the early years of his new life as integral to the way he sees the world today.

 Pazderka’s work encompasses a wide range of disciplines and interests from painting and sculpture to writing and performance.
 Reclaiming, burning, and assembling objects and social consciousness are some of the ways that Tom engages through art with his audience.

 Most recently, Tom held a fellowship at USCB's Red Barn, a residency in France, a position at John Hancock College and the Museum of Contemporary Art- SB.
 He is currently an Artist in Residence with the Squire Foundation.

 Brett McDaniel, Media Engagement Designer for the Santa Barbara County Office of Arts & Culture, has lived, studied, and worked in Santa Barbara County for the past four years.
 A Southern California native, Brett was born and raised in Huntington Beach before arriving in Santa Barbara.

-Before coming to work officially for the County, Brett has served as an intern for the Office of Arts & Culture working on collections management, events, marketing, and communications.
+For the Office of Arts & Culture, Brett has been working on collections management, events, marketing, and communications.